Coherent Generation and Protection of Anticoherent Spin States: Abstract

 \section{{Abstract}}

-\boldmath\textbf{ We report the first protocol specifically designed to generate anticoherent spin-$j$ states at various orders.
-The protocol consists of cycles involving a rotation pulse about one axis, followed by a squeezing pulse along a perpendicular direction.
-To protect these states from decoherence, we develop dynamical decoupling techniques based on group-theoretic sequence design and the dynamically corrected gate formalism.
-We analyze key sources of dephasing, disorder, and dipole-dipole interactions, and evaluate the effectiveness of our methods in preserving coherence.
-Potential applications of the generated anticoherent spin states include quantum sensing and studies of quantum entanglement. }
+\boldmath\textbf{ We report the first protocol specifically designed to generate anticoherent spin-$j$ states at different orders.
+The protocol consists of cycles of a rotation pulse about an axis followed by a squeezing pulse in a perpendicular direction.
+To protect these states, we develop dynamical decoupling techniques using group-based sequence design and the dynamically corrected gate formalism.
+We analyze key sources of dephasing, disorder, and dipole-dipole interactions and assess the effectiveness of our methods in preserving coherence.
+Potential applications of the produced anticoherent spin states include quantum sensing and studies related to quantum entanglement. }

 \fbox{\parbox{0.975\linewidth}{ \textcolor{white!40!black}{ } }}

 \rule{\textwidth}{1pt}

 \rule{\textwidth}{1pt}